 There is no longer the chance of serving hard, overcooked rice when rice is prepared with this Zojirushi Induction Heating Pressure Rice Cooker.

 The micro-computer is programmed to cook rice at the perfect time and temperature while also making adjustments during the cooking process.
-The result is perfect, uniform, thoroughly cooked rice each time.
+The result is perfect, uniform, and thoroughly cooked rice each time.

 There is no time spent calculating the right time and temperature or making adjustments during the cooking process.